April 8, 2026

 Slack workspaces don’t stay organized on their own.
 They drift.
 A simple channel hygiene cadence:

-1. Monthly quick check: Archive inactive project channels, merge duplicates, update channel descriptions that no longer match reality.
+1. Monthly quick check: Archive inactive project channels, merge duplicates, and update channel descriptions that no longer match reality.

 2. Quarterly cleanup: Review Slack Connect guests and old external connections.
 Audit private channels that exist “just because.”